 Director of Research Solutions

 As Director of Research Solutions, I work with some incredible women in research funding organizations from around the world.
-From an early stage, I made clear choices to follow a career in STEM.
+From an early stage, I made clear choices to follow a career in STEM (Science, Technology, Engineering & Mathematics).
 Having graduated in Biochemistry, I completed a PhD in structural biology, followed by an post-doctoral position in a leading pharma firm.
 You can’t know that you will have a successful career among the twists and turns, but if you set goals and remain flexible to take advantage of every opportunity, it will work out.
 Doing just that is probably what led to my promotion to the post of Senior Scientist, followed by a leadership role as Director of Research Programs.
 As a client of SmartSimple, I became something of a ‘superuser’ and when the opportunity arose to join the SmartSimple team, I decided it was time to explore new possibilities.

 In North America, there are many efforts to increase the number of women in STEM.
 This has resulted in good progress in establishing gender equality in STEM careers and an overall more positive culture shift.
 Although often the only woman in the room, rarely have I encountered barriers in my career.
 Not everyone has had the same positive experience, so continued education and change for gender balance and inclusivity is necessary.